intrken/Small-Replit-Discord-Raid-Bot/README.md

 5. Customise your bot in general information
 6. Go on Bot , change the username to what you want and press "Reset Token" and copy your token
 7. Now scroll down till you see **Privileged Gateway Intents** and put PRESENCE INTENT, SERVER MEMBERS INTENT and MESSAGE CONTENT INTENT to yes
-8. Now back on replit, on line 67 on main.py where it says "client.run('YOUR_BOT_TOKEN')" replace YOUR_BOT_TOKEN with the token you copied
+8. Now back on replit, on line 67 on main.py where it says "client.run('YOUR_BOT_TOKEN')" replace YOUR_BOT_TOKEN with the token you copied.
+If it says "The value you pasted looks like a secret.
+Store it securely using our Secrets feature." then press the Enter Key
 9. On line 7, replace YOUR_USER_ID with your user id
 10. On line 9, replace YOUR_USER_ID with your user id, you cant also replace the other user id's with people you allow to use the bot or remove them
 11. And your done!
 Now press run and click the authorization link on the "console" tab